Tuesday, September 24, 2013

 Other oral - stories related to the unknown burial at Aritar say the burials of four dead bodies are believed to be of soldiers of the British contingent representing the “1904 British expedition to Tibet” led by Lieutenant Colonel Sir Francis Edward Young's husband that had entered Tibet via Aritar (Old Silk Route).

 It is believed that the four soldiers were injured during the massacre and brought to the Health Camp at Aritar Dak Bungalow, where the latter died.
-A century later, the present burial site was re-constructed into the cemetery by the Aritar Panchayat in due honour to those four unknown Britishers.
+A century later, the present burial site was re-constructed into the cemetery by the Aritar Panchayat in honor of those four unknown Britishers.

-There are four graves but old folk do talk that there could be a possibility of more people buried under it.
-It is hard to explain actually what happened then but the two stories have something in common that sounds very fascinating.
+There are four graves, but old folk say that more people could be buried under them.
+It is hard to explain what happened then, but the two stories have fascinating things in common.

-I wonder I too feel strange that if the graveyard belongs to those British men that had actually killed the holy snake, will the grave lying by the roadside receive the same attention and curiosity that they are getting right now?
+I wonder, I too feel strange that if the graveyard belongs to those British men who had actually killed the holy snake, will the grave lying by the roadside receive the same attention and curiosity that they are getting right now?

 Saturday, September 14, 2013